Chapter 19: The Tragedy at Ong Thanh 062025

 or else things could deteriorate into chaos too late for even a good

 plan to work.
-However, backward Army culture hindered Welch from
+However, the Army's backward culture hindered Welch from

 break with cultural norms.
 Yet, as he remained silent, he also burned